monitor — report current status of Kernun proxies

 here.

-proxy...Reports active sessions of these proxies only.
-If no proxy is specified, all proxies are reported.
+application...Reports active data of these applications only.
+If no application is specified, all applications are reported.

 nameProxy name, the name of